kenlasko/k8s/NASCONFIG.md

 This document helps define the configuration of storage used in this Kubernetes cluster.

+# Connectivity
+The cluster uses the [NFS CSI driver](https://github.com/kubernetes-csi/csi-driver-nfs) to provide NAS connectivity.
+Using CSI drivers allow for backups using CSI backup methods like Velero and SnapScheduler.
+See the application definition for [CSI Drivers](/csi-drivers) for more information.

 # Base Folders
 These are the base folders used for the cluster.
 These are visible in the cluster as NFS shares.
 Actual location doesn't matter.
 * **appdata** - used for application storage